Ancient Strength

 Persian Meels: Heavy Clubs for Strong, Happy Shoulders

 Persian meels are large wooden clubs traditionally used in Varzesh-e Pahlavani — an ancient Persian strength practice combining physical training, rhythm, and community.
 It’s like a spiritual martial art that dates back to at least the 17th century when warriors of the Moghul dynasty would use them to train for fighting with swords.
 They look intimidating.
-They’re actually incredibly smart.
+It’s just a case of knowing where to start with them!

 What Do Persian Meels Do?